Jim Self: Orchestral performances

-Los Angeles Opera (1986–present), and Opera Pacific (1987-2008).
-In his opera orchestra performances he plays the cimbasso when required.
-Self is also a frequent substitute tubist with the Los Angeles Philharmonic.
+Los Angeles Opera (1986–2025), and Opera Pacific (1987–2008).
+In his opera orchestra performances he played the cimbasso when required.
+Self was also a frequent substitute tubist with the Los Angeles Philharmonic.

 Teaching

-Jim Self has taught at the University of Southern California since 1976.
-At USC Self teaches tuba and coaches brass chamber music.
-Self taught at the University of Tennessee from 1969-1975.
+Jim Self taught at the University of Southern California from 1976 to 2024.
+His retirement at USC was celebrated with a "Swan Song Concert".
+At USC, Self taught tuba and coached brass chamber music.
+Self taught at the University of Tennessee from 1969–1975.
 He has also taught at such festivals as Music Academy of the West and the Henry Mancini Institute.

 Compositions

-Self has published over 90 solo, chamber, and symphonic works.
-In 2008 the Pacific Symphony performed his composition, Tour de Force: Episodes for Orchestra.
-The 13 minute work has also been transcribed for wind ensemble and was co-premiered by the USC Thornton Wind Ensemble under the direction of H. Robert Reynolds and the IUP Wind Ensemble under the direction of Jack Stamp.
+Self published over 90 solo, chamber and symphonic works.
+In 2008, the Pacific Symphony performed his composition, Tour de Force: Episodes for Orchestra.
+The 13-minute work has also been transcribed for wind ensemble and was co-premiered by the USC Thornton Wind Ensemble under the direction of H. Robert Reynolds and the IUP Wind Ensemble under the direction of Jack Stamp.

+Jim and his wife Jamie made gifts to his alma mater Indiana University of Pennsylvania, including funding the Legacy Brass Quintet, a brass quintet for honors students, and establishing the Jim & Jamie Self Brass Scholarship in 2023.